LiDAR stands for Light Detection and Ranging, and is a technique that we encounter in everyday life. But what exactly is it, and how do we use it?

 Time of Flight Principle To measure distances, LiDAR uses a principle known as “Time of Flight”.
 This principle is based on the speed of light.
 When a pulse of light is emitted, it travels at a constant speed.
 The time it takes for the light to be emitted, hit an object, and return to the sensor can be converted into distance measurements.

 How does the LiDAR scanner work?By means of light pulses The LiDAR scanner works by emitting thousands of these light pulses per second in a specific pattern.
-By measuring the reception time of each pulse, and knowing the angle and height of the scanner, a detailed 3D map of the environment can be created.
+By means of light pulses The LiDAR scanner works by emitting thousands of these light pulses per second in a specific pattern.
+The LiDAR scanner works by emitting thousands of these light pulses per second in a specific pattern.
+By measuring the return time of each pulse, and knowing the angle and height of the scanner, a detailed 3D map of the environment can be created.

 Example of Applied Distance Measurement